Celebrating the ‘impeccable integrity and unbounded courage’ of Brent Scowcroft

 There are few people in Washington who were as respected and revered as Brent Scowcroft.

-But Brent was virtually unique as National Security Advisor.
+But Brent was virtually unique among National Security Advisors.
 For his personality, temperament, and character perfectly fit the model that he established for the office.
 A person of humility, but with enormous personal and intellectual gifts.
 Someone who treated everyone with respect—from foreign leaders to personal staff.
-But strong in his conviction that America at her best could be a force for good in the world.
+Strong in his conviction that America at its best could be a force for good in the world.
 A confident man who attracted the nation’s finest to his NSC staff—and was secure enough to listen to them.
 Someone who always brought a unique perspective to the conversation, while insisting on intellectual rigor—and always asking, “so what is the strategy?”
-Brent would tell you frankly that you had not persuaded him, but always invite you back to try again!
-A person of bipartisan instincts—who worked across the political aisle and across Pennsylvania Avenue, but who staunchly defended and advanced American interests.
+And when your answer failed to meet Brent’s high standards, as it almost invariably did, Brent would tell you frankly that you had not persuaded him.
+But then, with that wonderful smile and great laugh of his, cheerfully invite you back to try again any time!
+A person of bipartisan instincts—who worked across the political aisle and at both ends of Pennsylvania Avenue, and who staunchly defended principle and advanced American interests.
 And finally, that rarest of commodities—especially in Washington—a wise man, someone to whom it was worth listening.

 May the Lord’s blessing be upon him, always.